 - Occupation, skills and professional activity, network(s) and interests where relevant to our needs;

-- Financial information and interest in philanthropy where relevant to our needs.
+- Financial information where relevant to our needs.

-Although we do not currently do this, we may in future use your data to group together people who have behaved, or might behave in similar ways.
+We may in future use your data or share it with Legatum to group together people who have behaved, or might behave in similar ways.
 For example, we might find that people who had been to certain events were likely to come to similar events, or be interested in similar areas of research.
-If this was the case then we might “tag” your record to remind us to include you in invitations to similar events or to assess the likelihood that you might come to another type of events.
-We might carry out similar processes to help us organise our fundraising.
+If this was the case then we might “tag” your record to remind us or Legatum to include you in invitations to similar events or to assess the likelihood that you might come to another type of event.
+We might carry out similar processes to help us or Legatum target our marketing.

 You have a specific right to ask us not to do this.
 If you would prefer us not to, then please contact us using any of the contact details below.